 - the nature and gravity of the offence

-- the offender’s culpability (blameworthiness), that is, the degree to which they should be held responsible for the offence
+- the offender’s culpability and degree of responsibility for the offence

 - whether the crime was motivated by hatred or prejudice